After the unveiling of the IL&FS crisis back in September 2018, the investor community has become very cautious about their investments.

-Quoting Ajay Tyagi, Chairman SEBI, “No, enough steps will be taken and safeguards will be put in by SEBI to ensure that this facility is not misused.
+Quoting Ajay Tyagi, Chairman of SEBI, “No, enough steps will be taken and safeguards will be put in by SEBI to ensure that this facility is not misused.
 The final guidelines will contain these safeguards.”

 In a situation of crisis, generally, institutional investors have the first right to redemption.
 This process leads to retail investors getting stuck in segregated or toxic assets.

-Thus, implementing side-pocketing in such a scenario helps fund houses manage redemption pressures better given the fact that other holdings are not be impacted.
+Thus, implementing side-pocketing in such a scenario helps fund houses manage redemption pressures better given the fact that other holdings are not impacted.

 Let us now understand the process with an example –

 Assume a fund has 1000 Crore as the corpus.
-Of this, 50 crore is held in a company that is defaulting on its debt obligation.
+Of this, 50 crores is held in a company that is defaulting on its debt obligation.
 Under this situation, an institutional investor prefers to redeem the entire investment.

 Thus, retail investors get impacted due to the process.

 Side pocketing is a process that should be used cautiously.
-Also, valuation of illiquid investments is contentious.
+Also, the valuation of illiquid investments is contentious.
 Thus, the NAV of the illiquid asset will remain a concern.

-Also, two NAVs – one each of liquid asset and the illiquid asset will be difficult to track for investors.
+Also, two NAVs – one each of the liquid asset and the illiquid asset will be difficult to track for investors.